 Though, if you're sued by the original creditor, which usually won't have a problem coming up with the necessary documentation for proving its case, or if the debt buyer has all of the documentation that it needs to prove its case, you might want to try settling the case before it goes to trial.
 You might be able to settle for less than what you owe.
 By this point, though, any settlement amount will likely have attorneys' fees and court costs added to it.
 Also, be very aware of court deadlines even if you are trying to negotiate a settlement.

 If you don't file a timely response to the lawsuit with the court, a judge may enter a default judgment against you.
 (A "default judgment" is an automatic win for the party that filed the suit.)
 The debt buyer may then use various collection methods, like garnishing your wages or levying your bank account, to collect from you.

 For debt buyers, filing lawsuits against debtors is a numbers game.
 The debt buyer is gambling that the money it can collect after getting default judgments will be more than it spent on buying and litigating the debts.
 So, the debt buyer will file hundreds, if not thousands of suits, knowing that most people won't respond.
 Again, if you do respond, the debt buyer could have a tough time winning the case.

-If you're receiving collection calls and demand letters from a creditor, collection agency, or debt buyer (or you're already being sued), consider talking to an attorney to get advice about what to do in your particular circumstances.
+If you're receiving collection calls and demand letters from a creditor, collection agency, or debt buyer (or you're already being sued), consider talking to a debt relief attorney to get advice about what to do in your particular circumstances.